DoubleCouponDay/stickle/README.md

     `docker pull ghcr.io/plc-lang/rusty:master`

-- Download `stdlib` from the [Linux Build Pipeline](https://github.com/PLC-lang/rusty/actions/workflows/linux.yml) and export it into the `/lib` folder
+- Download `stdlib` from the [Linux Build Pipeline](https://github.com/PLC-lang/rusty/actions/workflows/linux.yml) and export it into the `/lib` folder/.

-    - Ensure you export the `libiec61131std.so` file that corresponds with your microprocessor architecture (most likely x86_64-linux-gnu).
+    Ensure you export the `libiec61131std.so` file that corresponds with your microprocessor architecture (most likely x86_64-linux-gnu).

     `sudo cp ./libiec61131std.so /lib`